jamiebrine/sbv/README.md

 # sbv

 An interactive interpreter for the deep inference proof system known as SBV.
-Automatic expression parsing and proof generation system written in Haskell with a JS interface
+Automatic expression parsing and proof generation system written entirely in Haskell